 It's important to take care of yourself.
 There are a number of valuable online resources that you can use for relaxation and stress reduction.

-Learn how stress impacts your health and life, as well as some self-help strategies for managing it through the PSU Student Affairs EDGE online workshop (requires a PSU log-in).
+Learn how stress impacts your health and life, as well as some self-help strategies for managing it through the PSU Student Affairs EDGE online workshop.
 Check out other stress management resources available, including a guided program called Stress Recess.
 There are also a number of relaxation, visualization, and mindfulness resources at the Mind Body Spa.
 You can also download mindfulness meditations here.
+If winter has got you down and you need an upbeat song to listen to, check this out.

 Sexual Assault and Relationship Violence Hotline

 A hotline has been established for victims and observers of sexual assault and relationship violence.
 Trained counselors on the hotline will help students access appropriate resources.
-Penn State students from any campus can call 1-800-550-7575 (TTY 866-714-7177) to access the 24 hour a day, seven day a week hotline.
+Penn State students from any campus can call 1 (800) 560-1637 to access the 24 hour a day, seven day a week hotline.